open-telemetry/opentelemetry.io/content/en/blog/2023/otel-dotnet-auto-instrumentation.md

 [first stable release](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/tag/v1.0.0)
 of the OpenTelemetry .NET Automatic Instrumentation.

-You can use the OpenTelemetry .NET Automatic Instrumentation to send traces and metrics from .NET applications and services to observability backends without having to modify their source code, including ASP.NET applications deployed on IIS and Windows services running .NET applications.
+You can use the OpenTelemetry .NET Automatic Instrumentation to send traces, metrics, and logs from .NET applications and services to observability backends without having to modify their source code, including ASP.NET applications deployed on IIS and Windows services running .NET applications.

 The automatic instrumentation for .NET includes installer scripts and a NuGet package that simplify the task of deploying and configuring the collection of